 - be an enrolled UAB student;

-- be 19 years of age or older (or have parental permission);
+- be 19 years of age or older (or have parental permission); and

-Programs have additional eligibility requirements, such as GPA minima, listed on the individual program webpages.
+Some programs have additional eligibility requirements, such as GPA minima, listed on the individual program webpages.

 Students may petition to the Director of Education Abroad for a possible exception to the eligibility criteria.